 Since the revised food pyramid calls for 7 servings of cupcakes per day, and since it was (almost) a holiday, we also ordered the Valentine’s Day red velvet cupcake while we were there.
 Don’t expect to find this when you visit (there are other normal desserts here, though), unless you happen to visit over Valentine’s Day.
 It was pretty good, but nothing out-of-this-world.

-Overall, ABC Commissary was a very pleasant surprise.
+Overall, ABC Commissary was a pleasant surprise, but mostly in that we were dreading to try it given things we had heard, but actually found it to be reasonably good.
 The inside of the restaurant looked nice, there were cool CURRENT clips from Modern Family and other Disney and ABC properties playing on the TV, and it wasn’t too busy.
 That alone would have put ABC Commissary into the “more than we expected” category.
-The food, while not amazing, was also better than expected.
+The food, while not amazing, was decent.
 I enjoy counter service burgers at Walt Disney World, and this was a better burger specimen than most Disney counter service restaurants offer.
 Disney’s Hollywood Studios really has no standout counter service restaurant (unless you count the bakeries), and ABC Commissary ranks right up with Studio Catering Company as our favorite Disney’s Hollywood Studios pick for counter service.
-It wasn’t one of our overall favorite counter service restaurants at Walt Disney World, but it’s a restaurant we’d definitely visit again.
+It wasn’t one of our overall favorite counter service restaurants at Walt Disney World, but it’s a restaurant we’d visit again.